Anietz/Webcam-html5-record-video-audio-getUserMedia/README.md

 The file video.js contains the commands of strat stream, stop, encode and save.
 For the audio, his controls are inside the file index.php as js script at the bottom.

+Use ffmpeg to combine video and audio into one file using the xommand: "ffmpeg -i doesitwork.webm -i doesitwork.wav  output.mp4"

 The project contains Javascript libraries and php files.